 How many photos will I get?

-At the very minimum, you will receive 20-30+ images for portrait and engagement sessions.
-This number is typically higher because all of my clients are so beautiful and awesome that it’s hard to narrow it all down.
+At the very minimum, you will receive 20-30+ images for portrait and engagement sessions delivered to you in a beautiful, mobile-friendly online viewing gallery.
+This number is typically higher because all of my clients are so awesome that it’s hard to narrow it all down.
 But — I strive for quality, not quantity.
 You could have 50 so-so images that you won’t print and just store away in a box, or five amazing images that you blow up into canvas prints for your wall.
 See where I’m going with this?

 I’m camera shy.

 What I tell clients is this: think of our session as an opportunity to spend quality time together.
 Enjoy each other’s company and just love one another.
 Laugh, hug, kiss — all you need to do is have fun.
 I’ll help direct you, but I promise that most of it will come naturally.

 For family sessions, we’ll spend a lot more time doing, instead of trying to get everyone to look at the camera at once.
 I love — and prefer — action shots to posed.